It’s OK to not be OK – 7 ways we can support each other when the going gets toughPerformance & Wellbeing

 Acknowledging those around us

 We want our clients to succeed too, so Kim has asked Louise to share some of the work we do with her here in this series of blogs.
 We find these tools help us to achieve our full potential and to provide the best service to our clients.
 We hope you find it useful too.

-The summer gave most of us a sense of hope and the pandemic itself even began to feel less threatening, but with days becoming shorter and Coronavirus cases rising, the winter is looking less rosy.
-We will all approach this in different ways, and it’s important to acknowledge that even though you may be coping well, some people around you may be struggling with their mental health.
+But with this change, everyone will approach this in different ways, and it’s important to acknowledge that even though you may be coping well, some people around you may be struggling with their mental health.
 Or perhaps you’re the one feeling gloomy?

 “It’s really important to know it’s OK to feel down now and then and it can help to talk about how you feel if you need too,” says our Executive Coach at Law 365, Louise Otton.
 “Mental health, like physical health, affects us all, but generally, we do not take care of our mental health like we do our physical health.
 There has been a stigma around discussing mental health (especially at work) and a fear that talking about mental health will be seen as weakness or failure.
 In fact, being able to acknowledge when you are feeling challenged, anxious, stressed, overwhelmed, scared etc. is a sign of real strength.
 Often, the first step to improving your mental health if you’re feeling low is to talk about it with those closest to you first and then seek help if you need to.”

 But how can we support a friend, family member or colleague who maybe experiencing a mental health issue?